Lighting Fireworks Remotely

 Let’s look at some of the options available to consumers:

-This is a basic starter system and available in what appears to be a vast number of generic (or rebadged) clones.
+These are basic starter systems and available in what appears to be a vast number of generic (or rebadged) clones.
 These cost £20-£30 from a UK retailer and as low as £10-£15 on Ebay shipped from China although I caution that after-sales support with the latter is likely to be lacking.

 Some of these come with a 4 button remote with a sliding cover and these are quite low quality, so look for systems with a 12 button remote where possible, as that also allows future expansion of your system by adding additional 4 cue units.